douglasbrandao/anki-sentence-maker/README.md

 pip install -r requirements.txt
 ```

-After install all the packages, we can run the main.py file passing the arguments
+After install all the packages, you can run the main.py file passing the arguments

 ```
 python3 main.py desecrate meaning
 ```

-In case of look up expressions separated by spaces, wrap it up with quotation marks
+In case of look expressions up separated by spaces, wrap it up with quotation marks
-> Example: an means to an end
+> Example: a means to an end

 ```
-python3 main.py desecrate "an means to and end" meaning
+python3 main.py desecrate "a means to and end" meaning
 ```

 The script will try find these words and it is going to save into the root folder in the format below